Skip to Content

 1. Listening Bingo

-Give children Bingo boards with pictures or words on them.
-Do not show them the pictures; only say the words out loud.
+Provide children with Bingo boards featuring pictures or words.
+Instead of showing the pictures, say the words aloud.
 Kids have to rely on their listening skills to know what square to cover.

-You can make this as easy or as challenging as needed for your kids.
+You can adjust the difficulty level based on your children’s needs.
 You can describe the object or image, and they have to listen to figure out what square you are referring to.

 2. Musical Chairs